hsenid-mobile/tap-ide/README.md

 ## Current WIP

-We have started the project in great means of creating fully fledge framework specific IDE for CTAP, following are our milestones:
+We have started the project in great means of creating fully fledge framework specific IDE for TAP, following are our milestones:

 + [ ] Providing application templates, for project creation wizard
 + [ ] Full scale simulator for testing.